-How to read this manual
+1.2 How to read this manual

-- If you need to install Faim, refer to Installation in this chapter. - Experienced users may want to read Section 1.3, and then go directly to the sections indicated there. - For new users, start by reading the section Section 1.5.
-This will give you an overview of finite element analysis and the Numerics88 software tools. - Next, we recommend that you jump first to An introductory tutorial: compressing a solid cube.
+- 1. If you need to install Faim, refer to Installation in this chapter. - 2.
+Experienced users may want to read Section 1.3, and then go directly to the sections indicated there. - 3.
+For new users, start by reading the section Section 1.5.
+This will give you an overview of finite element analysis and the Numerics88 software tools. - 4.
+Next, we recommend that you jump first to An introductory tutorial: compressing a solid cube.
 It will take you through the typical steps of generating a model, verifying it, solving it, and analyzing the results.
-This is a good introduction to how everything fits together, and will help to put things into context. - The intervening chapters (before the Tutorials chapter) should be used as reference material.
-You probably don't want to read them from beginning to end in one sitting with the intention of retaining everything.
-However, you should at least skim through them, to be aware of the possibilities and options, as well as the limitations and potential pitfalls. - If you are a user who is familiar with n88modelgenerator and who is interested in creating your own custom models, start with the tutorial, Compressing a cube revisited using vtkbone.
+This is a good introduction to how everything fits together, and will help to put things into context. - 5.
+The intervening chapters (preceding the Tutorials chapter) should be used as reference material.
+You probably don't want to read them from beginning to end in one sitting with the intention of retaining everything; however, you should at least skim through them to be aware of the options, limitations and potential pitfalls. - 6.
+If you are a user who is familiar with n88modelgenerator and who is interested in creating your own custom models, start with the tutorial, Compressing a cube revisited using vtkbone.
 And then move on to the more advanced tutorials dealing with vtkbone.

-What is new in version 8
+1.3 What is new in version 9

-Version 8 introduces the following new features:
+Version 9 introduces the following new features: